micheleangioni/phalcon-confer/readme.md

 Phalcon Confer, or simply Confer, empowers your app of Roles and Permissions management.

+Either Users or User Teams can receive new Roles.

 Confer has been highly inspired by the Laravel package [Entrust](https://github.com/Zizaco/entrust).

 ## Installation

-Confer can be installed through Composer, just include `"michele-angioni/phalcon-confer": "~0.1"` to your composer.json and run `composer update` or `composer install`.
+Confer can be installed through Composer, just include `"michele-angioni/phalcon-confer": "~0.2"` to your composer.json and run `composer update` or `composer install`.

+Then you must run the Confer migrations.
+For this, you need to have installed the [Phalcon Dev Tools](https://github.com/phalcon/phalcon-devtools).

+From your Phalcon document root, just run `phalcon migration run --migrations=vendor/michele-angioni/phalcon-confer/migrations` .

 ## Usage

-First of all you must run the Confer migrations.
-For this, you need to have installed the [Phalcon Dev Tools](https://github.com/phalcon/phalcon-devtools).

-From your document root, just run `phalcon migration run --migrations=vendor/michele-angioni/phalcon-confer/migrations` .
+### Empowering Users

-Now let's say you have a `MyApp\Users` model you want to add roles to.
+Let's say you have a `MyApp\Users` model you want to add roles to.
 It just need to extend the `MicheleAngioni\PhalconConfer\Models\AbstractConferModel` and use the `MicheleAngioni\PhalconConfer\ConferTrait` like so:

 ```php